 Sample management is particularly challenging when working offline, but with SurveyCTO advanced offline features your enumerators will be able to track the status of respondents without any internet connection.

 This use case covers the following sections:

-- Deploying the workflow
+- Deploy the workflow now!

 - Understanding the workflow